 Creamy roasted red pepper sausages

-As you may know, we live in Malaysia now.
+I live in Malaysia now.
 It’s a fantastic place to live and I’m loving exploring all of the different cuisines.
-We are so lucky to able to experience such a wide range of food cultures and I’m really trying to make the most of it while we’re there.
+I am so lucky to able to experience such a wide range of food cultures and I’m really trying to make the most of it while we’re there.
 I try, I like, I try to replicate in my kitchen at home!
 In fact, I hadn’t realised how much my cooking had been influenced until I got back to England this summer.
 Lots of the ingredients I’ve come to take for granted are hard to get hold of here, so I’ve had to adapt again.